¸£Àû±ÆÕ¾

 /undergraduate/engineering/materials-science-engineering/materials-science-engineering-bs-biomaterials-concentration/

-The Biomaterials concentration within the Materials Science and Engineering (MSE) degree offers students a focused and interdisciplinary education at the intersection of materials science, biology, and engineering.
-This concentration is designed to equip students with the knowledge and skills necessary to address challenges in the development and application of materials for medical, biological, and healthcare-related fields.ÌýÌý
+The Biomaterials Concentration within the Materials Science and Engineering (BS) program provides interdisciplinary study at the intersection of materials science, biology, and engineering.
+The concentration focuses on the design, characterization, and application of materials used in medical, biological, and healthcare technologies.